Bridging the Gap between Empirical Welfare Maximization and Conditional Average Treatment Effect Estimation in Policy Learning: Introduction

 We reconsider the distinction between the EWM and plug-in approaches and aim to bridge the gap between them.
 Our key message is that the two are \emph{two faces of the same underlying optimization}: EWM can be reformulated as least squares on the CATE with certain restrictions on the regression models.
 This observation has two important practical implications.
 First, it conceptually unifies the literature by showing that EWM and plug-in are equivalent under restricted regression models.
 Second, it allows us to avoid the NP-hard combinatorial optimization that arises in the EWM approach.

 \paragraph{Contributions.} Here, we summarize our contributions: \begin{enumerate} \item \textbf{Equivalence.} We establish that EWM over a policy class $\Pi$ is equivalent to least squares over the class $\calG_\Pi\coloneqq\{g=2\pi-1:\pi\in\Pi\}$ for the target $Y_1-Y_0$.
-At the empirical level, EWM with an inverse-probability-weighted welfare estimator (or doubly robust (DR) welfare estimator) equals least squares of an IPW (or DR) pseudo-outcome on $g\in\calG_\Pi$. \item \textbf{Computation.} The equivalence yields a convex training objective and allows us to avoid solving the NP-hard problem that arises from maximizing a combinatorial welfare objective. \end{enumerate}
+At the empirical level, EWM with an inverse-probability-weighted welfare estimator equals least squares of an IPW pseudo-outcome on $g\in\calG_\Pi$, if the propensity score is known. \item \textbf{Computation.} The equivalence provides a least–squares training objective whose continuous form enables standard optimization tools and simplifies implementation.
+For common discrete policy classes (e.g., trees, rule lists, set indicators), this surrogate often eases training in practice, but it does not in itself remove the intrinsic combinatorial hardness of exact EWM. \end{enumerate}